 How does a margin loan work?

-· Repayments: You'll need to make regular repayments to your margin loan, and may choose to pay off both principal and interest, or opt for interest-only.
+As with any form of loan, you'll need to make regular repayments.
+You may choose to pay off both principal and interest, or opt for interest-only.
 Some lenders also let you choose between a fixed or variable interest rate, and some margin loans even include the option to pay interest in advance.
+Interest in advance could be beneficial at tax time.